-a) within the EU Member States, in accordance with C(2023) 4928 of 26 July 2023 (more information available here).

-b) within Greece and the Republic of Cyprus, specific rules will be applied depending on the travel policies in force in each country (see relevant annexes for guidance).
+- a) within the EU Member States, in accordance with C (2024) 5405 of 31 July 2024. - b) within Greece and the Republic of Cyprus, specific rules will be applied depending on the travel policies in force in each country (see relevant annexes for guidance).